Julius Peppers: 2005 season

-For the season Peppers recorded 38 solo tackles, 12 assisted tackles, 10.5 sacks, 2 forced fumbles, 1 fumble recovery, 6 passes defensed, 5 stuffs, and 1 blocked kick.
-Peppers would make his second Pro Bowl for his efforts.
+For the season, Peppers recorded 38 solo tackles, 12 assisted tackles, 10.5 sacks, two forced fumbles, one fumble recovery, six passes defensed, five stuffs, and one blocked kick.
+Peppers made his second Pro Bowl for his efforts.

-In the wild card round of the playoffs, Peppers was part of defensive effort that held scoreless the New York Giants offense that ranked third in the NFL in points per game.
-The Giants managed just 132 yards total offense.
-Panthers became the first team to register a shutout on the road in the playoffs since 1980 when the Los Angeles Rams posted a 9-0 victory at Tampa Bay (1/5/80) in the 1979 NFC Championship.
-Carolina shutout was third in team history.
-Panthers coach John Fox had Carolina prepared for everything New York attempted, rattling Eli Manning into four turnovers and sacking him 4 times, pressuring him throughout the game en route to a 23-0 victory.
-Peppers contributed 2 tackles, 1 sack, and 1 pass defensed.
+In the Wild Card Round of the playoffs, Peppers was part of defensive effort that held scoreless the New York Giants offense that ranked third in the NFL in points per game.
+Peppers contributed two tackles, one sack, and one pass defensed to the victory.

-In the divisional round against the Chicago Bears, Peppers hurt his shoulder while driving Bears running back Thomas Jones out of bounds near the goal line in the fourth quarter.
-Peppers went to the locker room after the play, then returned to the bench but not the game.
-Peppers recorded 3 tackles and helped the Panthers get the win 29-21.
+In the Divisional Round against the Chicago Bears, Peppers hurt his shoulder while driving Bears running back Thomas Jones out of bounds near the goal line in the fourth quarter.
+Peppers went to the locker room after the play, and later returned to the bench but not the game.
+Peppers recorded three tackles and helped the Panthers get the win 29–21.

-In the NFC Championship Game, against the Seattle Seahawks Peppers would play well with a hurt shoulder and record 6 tackles 1 being for a loss of yards, but the Panthers would lose the game 34–14, and miss out on a chance to play in the Super Bowl.
+In the NFC Championship, against the Seattle Seahawks Peppers played with a hurt shoulder, but recorded six tackles, one being for a loss of yards, but the Panthers lost 34–14.

 2006 season

-Peppers would again record two three-sack games during the season, his first against the Minnesota Vikings in Week 2, in which he recorded 8 tackles, 3 sacks, 1 stuff, 1 pass defensed, and 1 blocked kick.
+Peppers again recorded two three-sack games during the 2006 season, his first against the Minnesota Vikings in Week 2, in which he recorded eight tackles, three sacks, one stuff, one pass defensed, and one blocked kick.

-In week 3 against the Cleveland Browns, Peppers, who was playing with a sore ankle, would be a nightmare all game long for QB Charlie Frye and the Browns offensive line.
-Throughout the game Peppers would record 5 tackles one being for a loss of yards, a sack, forced fumble, fumble recovery on the same play, 5 other QB hits and a pass defensed in which Peppers made an extremely athletic play.
-Browns fullback Lawrence Vickers took a handoff right but pulled up to pass the ball, Peppers, playing left end, read the play before it began to develop, sprinted downfield and tipped the ball away from tight end Kellen Winslow II.
-Peppers dominant play helped the Panthers defeat the Browns 20-12.
+In Week 3 against the Cleveland Browns, Peppers recorded five tackles, one being for a loss of yards, a sack, forced fumble, fumble recovery on the same play, five quarterback hits, and a pass defensed.
+In the game, Peppers made an athletic play when Browns fullback Lawrence Vickers took a handoff right but pulled up to pass the ball.
+Peppers, playing left end, read the play before it began to develop, sprinted downfield and tipped the ball away from tight end Kellen Winslow II.
+Peppers dominant play helped the Panthers defeat the Browns 20–12.